Notice to Landlords & Rental Agents:

 A tenant experiencing problems getting the landlord to correct code violations can submit this form as a request to inspect the property.
 You must provide proof of residency at the location (driver's license, voter registration or utility bills) and proof that you submitted your grievances in writing to your landlord and received no satisfactory response.
 There is no fee for this type of inspection, however if code violations are discovered the landlord will pay a re-inspection fee to confirm that repairs were made.

 Landlords shall have a licensed mechanical contractor submit the attached form every other inspection cycle, (every four years).
 This form should be submitted at time of initial inspection.

 Rental Inspection Fee Schedule

-This is the fee schedule for various activities associated with the Rental Housing Certification Program.
+This is the fee schedule for various activities associated with the Rental Property Certification Program.
 Fees are approved by the Board of Trustees and may only be modified or waived by the Director of Community Standards for good cause.

 Contact Rental & Vacant Property Certification: (734) 485 - 3943